La Noche de los Bastones Largos: Background

 On June 28, 1966, a coup led by General Juan Carlos Onganía had overthrown elected president Arturo Illia and started the military government known as the Revolución Argentina.

 The Argentine public universities were by then organised as dictated by the university reform, which established the autonomy of the university, and a political power divided in a tripartite government of students, professors and graduates.

 The repression was particularly violent in the faculties of Exact and Natural Sciences and Philosophy and Literature of the UBA.

-The name given to the events refers to the long batons used by the police to hit students, professors and graduates while taking them out of the buildings.
+The Argentine Federal Police, which was under military control since June 28, 1966, had orders to repress victims harshly.
+The name given to the events refers to the long batons used by the police to hit students, professors and graduates while removing them from the buildings.
 400 people were detained, with laboratories and libraries completely destroyed.

 Consequences

 In the following months hundreds of professors were fired, resigned their positions or abandoned the country.

 In total, 301 university professors emigrated, of whom 215 were scientists, and 166 found their place in other Latin American universities, mainly in Chile and Venezuela.
-94 went to universities of United States, Canada and Puerto Rico, and 41 moved to Europe.
+94 moved to universities in the United States, Canada and Puerto Rico, and 41 fled to Europe.

-In some cases, complete research teams were dismantled, such as the Instituto de Cálculo de Ciencias Exactas, where the first computer in Latin America was functioning.
+In some cases, complete research teams were dismantled, such as the Instituto de Cálculo de Ciencias Exactas, where "Clementina", the first computer in Latin America, was functioning.
 All of its 70 members resigned and left the country.
 Similar cases were those of the Instituto de Psicología Evolutiva and the Instituto de Radiación Cósmica.

 Some of the better known affected professors were: